Officer, Victoria: History

 Officer is situated in the Kulin nation traditional Aboriginal country.
 The Boon Wurrung people are local custodians within the Kulin nation.

-The suburb is named after the Officer family, who were early settlers in the area.
+The suburb is named after the Officer family, who were early white settlers in the area.
 A timber industry was established, and by 1870 timber was being transported from the railways sidings, named Officer's Wood Siding.
 This was shortened to Officer's and later, Officer.

 A brickmaking industry began in the 1880s, but died away after the collapse of the land boom.
 The population was sufficient to justify a post office, opening on 16 December 1885 (known as Officer's Siding until 1888 and Officer Railway Station until 1913).

 On 17 November 2014, the Shire of Cardinia moved from its offices in Pakenham to a new building in Officer, making it the Council seat.
 The council building is within the planned Officer Town Centre, expected to house new retail and recreational facilities.